Click here to visit the latest PrettyLitter website (2021) and get 20% off with the coupon code HAPPY20

 PrettyLitter was founded in 2015 by Daniel Rotman after his cat became sick and he wanted a better method of being able to tell if his cat was sick.
 It participated in Startup U (an American reality TV series) and was one of the winners of the competition.
 In December 2015 they had a fully-developed product and were able to start shipping orders, and now in 2020 the company has only gotten more and more popular each year.
 So I was keen to investigate the product myself.

-The things that prettylittercats.com advertises about their product are true (or most of them at least), as hard as it may be to believe.
-Here’s what I liked about it:
+The things that prettylittercats.com advertises about their product are true (or most of them at least).
+Here’s what I like about it:

 - PrettyLitter is far more efficient than ordinary clay litter – you need a lot less of it before it runs out.
-A 4lb bag is marketed as being able to last around a month, but even with my cat – which admittedly pees and poos a lot – it was still useable after 4 weeks.
+A 4lb bag is marketed as being able to last around a month, but you may be able to use it for even longer (depending on your cat of course)

 - The product gets delivered to your door once a month with free shipping — super convenient (though one may argue that the price of shipping is already factored into the price).